LR 1045 - Sale of Property

 LR 1045-2 Payment of Bid

 If an objection to the sale is filed within that time, the bidder is excused from paying the balance of the purchase price until three (3) days after the sale is confirmed.
-Payments to the marshal will be made in cash, certified check or cashier's check.
+Payments to the marshal will be made by money order, certified check, or cashier's check.
 A judge may specify different terms in any order of sale.

 LR 1045-3 Penalty for Failure to Pay Balance of Bid